nginxinc/nginx-wiki/source/modules/drizzle.rst

 Essentially it provides a very efficient and flexible way for nginx internals to access MySQL, Drizzle, as well as other RDBMS's that support the Drizzle or MySQL wired protocol.
 Also it can serve as a direct REST interface to those RDBMS backends.

 This module does not generate human-readable outputs, rather, in a binary format called Resty-DBD-Stream (RDS) designed by ourselves.
-You usually need other components, like `HttpRdsJsonModule <http://github.com/agentzh/rds-json-nginx-module>`_, `HttpRdsCsvModule <https://github.com/agentzh/rds-csv-nginx-module>`_, or `HttpLuaRdsParser <https://github.com/agentzh/lua-rds-parser>`_, to work with this module.
+You usually need other components, like :github:`HttpRdsJsonModule <agentzh/rds-json-nginx-module>`, :github:`HttpRdsCsvModule <agentzh/rds-csv-nginx-module>`, or :github:`HttpLuaRdsParser <agentzh/lua-rds-parser>`, to work with this module.
 See `Output Format`_ for details.

 Keepalive connection pool
 ^^^^^^^^^^^^^^^^^^^^^^^^^